 Beyond COVID-related concerns, the view that practitioners are treated unfairly by Boards appeared under Blind injustice.
 Practitioners who lacked trust in their Boards also raised a Lack of support overall for their profession and Systemic failures, especially in mental health.
 Both these topics are relatable to a perception of Board members as Distant bureaucrats who have lost connection with those 'at the coal face'.

-Examples of medical practitioner quotes for distrust topics include:
+Examples of occupational therapist quotes related to distrust include: